pybricks/pybricks.github.io/learn/sensors/making-decisions.md

 stop.
 The motors are always on, one way or another.

-It would work better if we made it go forward if the wall is far (> 320 mm), backward if it was close (> 280 mm) and otherwise just stop.
+It would work better if we made it go forward if the wall is far (> 320 mm), backward if it was close (< 280 mm), and otherwise just stop.
 The following program implements this strategy.
 Click the v-symbol on the If-else block to add this extra case.